The Adventurer (TV series)

-The Adventurer is an ITC Entertainment British TV crime thriller/adventure series created by Dennis Spooner that ran for one series from 1972 to 1973.
-It premiered in the UK on 29 September 1972.
-The show starred Gene Barry as Gene Bradley, a government agent of independent means who poses as a glamorous American movie star.
+The Adventurer is a 1972 British TV crime thriller/adventure series created by Monty Berman and Dennis Spooner.
+It premiered on ITV in the United Kingdom on 29 September 1972.
+The show starred Gene Barry as Gene Bradley, a secret government agent who poses as a wealthy movie star.

 The series contain plots and scenes that combine elements of the crime thriller, adventure, and secret agent drama genres.

+Reception

+The Guardian referred to The Adventurer as "an unsatisfactory half-hour series, with an overage lead in Gene Barry".